nickbradley/codestory/tasks.md

 # Project Tasks

+## Schedule
+Week 1 (Jan 30 - Feb 3)
+ 1. Design a survery to determine what information would be useful
+ 2. Research the how copy/paste works

+Week 2 (Feb 6 - Feb 10)
+Week 3 (Feb 13 - Feb 17)
+Week 4 (Feb 20 - Feb 24)

 ## Deliverables
-Week 1: Plan pilot study to determine what should be shown
+D1 (Due Feb 9)
+ - [ ] Design survey
+ - [ ] Clear it with Reid
+ - [ ] Send survey
+ - [ ] Collect results
+ - [ ] Research the copy/paste operator (how much effort

+### D1
+ 1. What are all the possible INFO tags?
+Which ones of these should we keep?
- a.
-What information can is available from SO?
+ 1. What information is available from SO?
- b.
-Survery with list of possible info items (what would be useful -- a rating) _and_ show different permuatations (presentation of aforemention result)
+ 2. Survery with list of possible info items (what would be useful -- a rating) _and_ show different permuatations (presentation of aforemention result) and there should be a general question for how useful having extra information would be.
- c.
-Generate survey.
+ 3. Generate survey.
- d.
-Research how to build the tool
+ 4. Research how to build the tool
- e.
-What does the tool need to do specifically?
+ 5. What does the tool need to do specifically?
    - how to put stuff on the clipboard

-By next Wednesday:
- - collect survey results.
- - estimate effort for implementing tool

- Goal:
+ Goals:
   - enrich clipboard with stuff from SO
   - Can we get the google search?
   - Find a way to paste the stuff in a formatted way (including creating a file and adding the clipboard content)
   - These need to be done without breaking standard copy/paste

  Target System:
    - Linux
    - Ruby?